Meta Social Media Addiction Lawsuit in New Mexico

 What Happened in the New Mexico Meta Lawsuit

-The investigation that sparked the case was striking in its directness.
-The New Mexico lawsuit grew out of an undercover operation run in 2023 by Attorney General Raúl Torrez and his office.
-Investigators created accounts on Facebook and Instagram posing as users younger than 14.
+The New Mexico lawsuit grew out of an undercover operation run in 2023 by Attorney General Raúl Torrez, when office investigators created accounts on Facebook and Instagram posing as users younger than 14.
 Those accounts received sexually explicit material and were contacted by adults seeking similar content, leading to criminal charges against multiple individuals.

-The state claimed Meta told the public that Instagram, Facebook, and WhatsApp are safe for teens and children, while hiding the truth about how much dangerous and harmful content the company hosts.
+The state claimed Meta told the public that their platforms are safe for teens and children, while hiding the truth about how much dangerous and harmful content the company hosts.
 According to the state, internal company documents acknowledged problems with sexual exploitation and mental health harm, yet the company did not institute basic safety tools such as age verification and continued to insist its platforms were safe.

 How Meta Designed Its Platforms to Addict Children

-The New Mexico case was not just about predators gaining access to minors.
-It was about a business model deliberately built to maximize engagement, even when that engagement came at the cost of children’s mental health.
+The New Mexico case focused on a business model deliberately built to maximize engagement with a great cost to children's mental health.

-Features such as infinite scroll and auto-play videos keep kids on the site, fostering addictive behavior that can lead to depression, anxiety, and self-harm, according to the lawsuit.
-These are not accidental design flaws.
-They are intentional product decisions backed by internal research that Meta’s own engineers flagged as harmful to young users.
+Features such as infinite scroll and auto-play videos keep kids on the site, fostering addictive behavior that can lead to depression, according to the lawsuit, which are intentional product decisions backed by internal research that Meta's own engineers flagged as harmful to young users.

 More than 40 state attorneys general have filed lawsuits against Meta, claiming it is contributing to a mental health crisis among young people by deliberately designing Instagram and Facebook features to be addictive.